 We are a not for profit organisation championing Irish Film and Animation in the UK.
 We run a year-round programme of Irish Film screenings and industry workshops, the annual Irish Film London Awards, the St. Patrick's Film Festival each March and an annual 5 day Irish Film Festival across London each November.

-Explore some of our previous work, including trailers and photos from our previous festivals and screenings, click on the +Archive section below.
+Explore some of our previous work, including trailers and photos from our previous festivals and screenings, click on the +Archive section above.

 The St. Patrick's Film Festival London returns to the UK Capital this March with 3 UK Premieres, Q&As, a workshop and a collection of Irish short films.
 London Film School & Prince Charles Cinema.

 Check out a selection of photos from our 2017 Irish Film Festival London, which took place at Picturehouse Central Grange Langham Hotel and Regent Street Cinema 29th Nov - 3rd Dec 2017.

 Listen and watch interviews on...
 The BBC Radio 2 Arts Show, RTE News, TV3 and The Irish Jam on Wandsworth Radio.